benaziziasmae/School_District_Analysis/README.md

 ## Results

  1- Deliverable 1:

-  in the deliverable 1 we were assigned to select the ninth-grade reading and math scores for Thomas High School, by using the Pandas NumPy module to change the reading and math scores to NaN, which represents a "Not-a-Number" value, using the Pandas loc method with conditional statements and comparison and logical operators.
+ In the deliverable 1 we were assigned to select the ninth-grade reading and math scores for Thomas High School, by using the Pandas NumPy module to change the reading and math scores to NaN, which represents a "Not-a-Number" value, using the Pandas loc method with conditional statements and comparison and logical operators.

   After running the code we had the following results